LyleListon/Listonian-bot/README.md

 # Arbitrage Bot

-⚠️ **CRITICAL SECURITY WARNING** ⚠️
-- **NEVER** commit private keys or sensitive data to git repositories
-- **IMMEDIATELY** transfer funds if you've accidentally exposed your private key
-- Use `.env` files for all sensitive data (wallet keys, API keys, etc.)
-- Always check your commits for sensitive data before pushing
-- Previous versions of this repository may have exposed sensitive data - please review your git history

-An advanced cryptocurrency arbitrage bot with ML-driven decision making and sophisticated risk management.
+An advanced cryptocurrency arbitrage bot with ML-driven decision-making and sophisticated risk management.

 ## Features